Liz Pichon

-Liz Pichon (born 16 August 1963) is a British author and illustrator of children's books.
-She is best known for her Tom Gates series of "satirical realist comedy fiction", which has been translated into 46 languages and sold more than fourteen million copies worldwide.
+Liz Pichon (born 16 August 1963) is a British author and illustrator of children's books who is best known for her Tom Gates series of "satirical realist comedy fiction", which has sold 16.5 million copies and has been translated into 44 languages across 47 international markets.

 Early life

-Pichon was born on 16 August 1963 in London, England.
+Liz Pichon was born on 16 August 1963 in London, England.
 She is the daughter of Francis and Joan Pichon.
+Pichon grew up in Hampstead.
+She attended Brookfield Primary School in Highgate and then St Augustine's in Kilburn.
 She received a BA in graphic design at the Camberwell School of Art.
 Her first job was as an art director for the music label Jive Records, a position she held between 1987 and 1990.

+Books

-Her best-selling and multi-award-winning Tom Gates series was first published in 2011.
-There are currently 19 books in the Tom Gates series, as well as a special £1 book produced for World Book Day in 2013, a Tom Gates Annual, a Tom Gates Activity Book and a Tom Gates Music Book.
+Her Tom Gates series was first published in 2011.
+There are currently 23 books in the Tom Gates series, as well as a special £1 book produced for World Book Day in 2013, a Tom Gates Annual, a Tom Gates Activity Book and a Tom Gates Music Book.

+Shoe Wars, Pichon's new middle-grade title, was published in October 2020 during lockdown and has sold 95,000 copies.

+Meet The Mubbles is a graphic novel series, published by Macmillan Children's books in 2025.

+Events

-In 2016 Pichon created the "Kids' Tapestry", a children's version of the Bayeux Tapestry, featuring historical events to the mark the 950th anniversary of the Battle of Hastings.
+In 2016, Pichon created the "Kids' Tapestry", a children's version of the Bayeux Tapestry, featuring historical events to the mark the 950th anniversary of the Battle of Hastings.

-In 2017 Pichon, Horsenden Primary School and her publisher, Scholastic Children's Books, broke the world record for the largest disco dance.
+In 2017, Pichon, Horsenden Primary School and her publisher, Scholastic Children's Books, broke the Guinness World Record for the largest disco dance.

-Shoe Wars, Pichon's new middle-grade title, was published in October 2020.

-A new television series based on the Tom Gates books is currently airing on Sky in 2021.

 Personal life

-Pichon is dyslexic, like her character Tom Gates.
+Pichon is dyslexic.
 In 1990, she married Mark Flannery and they have three children: one son and two daughters.
 They currently live in Brighton.